 My goal in documenting women was to expose a shared experience of prevailing determination.
 I was not disappointed.
 Hearing their stories was such a powerful experience for me as an individual.
 I got a firsthand glimpse into the lives and experiences of those who stand to lose so many rights.
-I heard stories about the fear that develops from encounters with racism, sexism, self-loathing, and sexual assault.
-It was truly emotional to hear what these women were saying and to realize how many of them had overlapping elements to their stories.
-But as we all know, after a storm the sun does shine again.
+I heard stories about the fear that develops from encounters with racism, sexism, self-loathing, transphobia, and sexual assault.
+It was emotional to hear what these women were saying.
+It was educational to have them highlight the importance of appreciating the intersectional aspects of each of their individual stories.
+And as we all know, after a storm the sun does shine again.
 I listened as the clouds of their past led to the beautiful blossoming of stories about compassion, might, inner strength, and self-assurance.
 I saw a fire in their eyes as they spoke about the wishes and goals they had for our future world.
 I heard women who at one point felt broken describe to me their plans for a future where we are all valued and supported.
 I heard about the actions they’ve been taking to better our world and was inspired all over again to give back to those who support us.
-I promised myself for the millionth time over that I would take a stand against anyone or anything that threatens us.
+I promised myself for the millionth time over that I would take a stand laws, people, or organizations that threaten us.
 I felt that common thread of purpose, hope, and promise tie us all tightly together and pull me forward.

 Take the time to listen to women.
 I hope this small sampling of stories will open doors into conversations that may never have happened, but so desperately need to.
 I will not be deterred by those who aim to silence me.
 We will not be silenced.